About the project

 The organisation of the building follows a clear division of functions between the public front building and the rear building for artists and employees.

 The main entrance for visitors leads directly into the vertical atrium.
-All visitor- and concert-relevant functions are arranged along foyer, which is organized as a continuation of the existing foyer around the concert hall as a freestanding volume.
+All visitor- and concert-relevant functions are arranged along with the foyer, which is organized as a continuation of the existing foyer around the concert hall as a freestanding volume.
 The balconies around the hall bridge the foyer to catering points and breakout zones with direct views and connections to the exterior along the building façade.
-Centrally located at the staff entrance is a spacious artist lounge with direct connection to the stage and catering.
+Centrally located at the staff entrance is a spacious artist lounge with a direct connection to the stage and catering.
 Delivery, instrument room and artist’s dressing room are at the same level as the stage with efficient circulation.

 The concert hall – perceived from the outside as a freestanding object – is covered with wooden strips from inside and outside.
 The hall’s monolithic appearance is broken into balconies, information desks and break-out zones on a human scale.
 The 1600 seats are distributed over a terraced landscape of wooden balconies, creates a unique musical experience.